-The head office and principal place of business is 269 Mulgrave Road, Westcourt QLD 4870.
+The corporate office and principal place of business is 269 Mulgrave Road, Westcourt QLD 4870.

-(b) Compliance with Prescribed Requirements
+b) Compliance with Prescribed Requirements

-CEQ has prepared these financial statements in compliance with section 42 of the Financial and Performance Management Standard 2009.
-The financial statements comply with Queensland Treasury's Minimum Reporting Requirements for reporting periods beginning on or after 1 July 2018.
+CEQ has prepared these financial statements in compliance with section 38 of the Financial and Performance Management Standard 2019.
+The financial statements comply with Queensland Treasury's Minimum Reporting Requirements for reporting periods beginning on or after 1 July 2019.